My Cart (0 pieces)

 Is an SVG file the same as a PNG file?

-No, an SVG (Scalable Vector Graphics) file is not the same as a PNG (Portable Network Graphics) file.
+No, an SVG (Scalable Vector Graphics) file is not the same as a raster based image format or PNG (Portable Network Graphics) file.
 As mentioned above, SVG files are vector-based and scalable, while PNG files are raster-based and have a fixed resolution.

 Thanks for visiting and reading.
 If you have any questions, let us know!